From the desk of Robb Wolf

 Magnesium is the Swiss Army knife of electrolytes.
 It supports over 300 enzymatic reactions that drive energy production, bone building, muscle growth, blood sugar regulation, DNA repair (from UV damage to the skin, for instance), and many other functions.

-Research suggests that 10–30% of people are magnesium deficient based on blood levels, but since magnesium deficiency doesn’t always show on blood tests, the actual figure could be higher.
-Deficiency is troubling because it increases the risk of heart disease, diabetes, immune system issues, and many other health problems.
-You can learn more about the benefits and best sources of magnesium here.
+Research suggests that 10–30% of people are magnesium-deficient based on blood levels, but since magnesium deficiency doesn't always show on blood tests, the actual figure could be higher.
+Magnesium deficiency can also impact many aspects of human health, so assessing deficiency based on external symptoms alone can be tricky.

-With the “what” out of the way, we can talk about the “how” — how these minerals work in the body.
+With the “what” out of the way, we can talk about the “how” — specifically how these minerals work in the body.
 There are two broad categories of what electrolytes do:

 I aim to cover these "textbook topics" without putting you into a coma.
 If you want a deeper dive — or a safe and effective sleep aid — grab a biochemistry textbook.